anju0001/wassmon/README.md

 This repo contains all the files you need to produce your own hardware for "Wassmon", **inculding a super cool case as STL files, for printing on a 3D printer!**

 ## Files
 In the **gerber** directory you will find all files that are needed for production by a PCB factory.
-The directory contains all the single files but as well a ZIP file that you can upload to whatever PCB manufacturer you like.
+The directory contains a ZIP file that you can upload to whatever PCB manufacturer you like.
 Most factories want you to upload the files as a ZIP archive.

 The file **assembly.jpg** in the root directory shows how to assemble the finished PCB.